The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 crewman catches himself.

-they'd never seen it turn on, its cacophony of clanging and coughed up
+they'd never heard it turn on, its cacophony of clanging and coughed up

 smoke amid the electrical discharges.
 The mechanical hands let go of